Russian Civil War: Initial anti-Bolshevik uprisings

 The first attempt to regain power from the Bolsheviks was made by the Kerensky-Krasnov uprising in October 1917.
 It was supported by the Junker Mutiny in Petrograd but was quickly put down by the Red Guard, notably including the Latvian Rifle Division.

 The initial groups that fought against the Communists were local Cossack armies that had declared their loyalty to the Provisional Government.
 Kaledin of the Don Cossacks and General Grigory Semenov of the Siberian Cossacks were prominent among them.
 The leading Tsarist officers of the Imperial Russian Army also started to resist.
 In November, General Mikhail Alekseev, the Tsar's Chief of Staff during the First World War, began to organize the Volunteer Army in Novocherkassk.
 Volunteers of the small army were mostly officers of the old Russian army, military cadets and students.
-In December 1917, Alekseev was joined by General Lavr Kornilov, Denikin and other Tsarist officers who had escaped from the jail, where they had been imprisoned following the abortive Kornilov affair just before the Revolution.
+In December 1917, Alekseev was joined by General Lavr Kornilov, Anton Denikin and other Tsarist officers who had escaped from the jail, where they had been imprisoned following the abortive Kornilov affair just before the Revolution.
 On 9 December, the Military Revolutionary Committee in Rostov rebelled, with the Bolsheviks controlling the city for five days until the Alekseev Organization supported Kaledin in recapturing the city.
 According to Peter Kenez, "The operation, begun on December 9, can be regarded as the beginning of the Civil War."

-Having stated in the November 1917 "Declaration of Rights of Nations of Russia" that any nation under imperial Russian rule should be immediately given the power of self-determination, the Bolsheviks had begun to usurp the power of the Provisional Government in the territories of Central Asia soon after the establishment of the Turkestan Committee in Tashkent.
-In April 1917 the Provisional Government set up the committee, which was mostly made up of former Tsarist officials.
+In April 1917 the Provisional Government set up a committee to govern from Tashkent, which was mostly made up of former Tsarist officials.
+The Leagues of Mohammedan Working People (which Russian settlers and natives who had been sent to work behind the lines for the Tsarist government in 1916 formed in March 1917) had led numerous strikes in the industrial centers throughout September 1917.
 The Bolsheviks attempted to take control of the Committee in Tashkent on 12 September 1917 but it was unsuccessful, and many leaders were arrested.
 However, because the Committee lacked representation of the native population and poor Russian settlers, they had to release the Bolshevik prisoners almost immediately because of a public outcry, and a successful takeover of that government body took place two months later in November.
-The Leagues of Mohammedam Working People (which Russian settlers and natives who had been sent to work behind the lines for the Tsarist government in 1916 formed in March 1917) had led numerous strikes in the industrial centers throughout September 1917.
+The Bolsheviks' November 1917 Declaration of Rights of Nations of Russia said that any nation under imperial Russian rule should be immediately given the power of self-determination.
 However, after the Bolshevik destruction of the Provisional Government in Tashkent, Muslim elites formed an autonomous government in Turkestan, commonly called the "Kokand autonomy" (or simply Kokand).
 The White Russians supported that government body, which lasted several months because of Bolshevik troop isolation from Moscow.
 In January 1918 the Soviet forces, under Lt.
-Col. Muravyov, invaded Ukraine and invested Kiev, where the Central Council of Ukraine held power.
+Col. Muravyov, invaded Ukraine and took Kiev, where the Central Council of Ukraine held power.
 With the help of the Kiev Arsenal Uprising, the Bolsheviks captured the city on 26 January.